aldur/aldur.github.io/_posts/2023-10-24-do-the-evolution.md

 ## Footnotes

-[^40th]: 40th Anniversary edition, edited by Oxford Landmark Science.
+[^40th]: 40th Anniversary edition, published by Oxford Landmark Science.
 [^doves]:
     This dove is different from the animal we know, who is in fact quite an aggressive species.